How It Works

 How does this whole recycling thing work?

-To find a drop-off location near you, click Find a Recycling Centre and type in your city or postal code.
+To find a recycling centre near you, click Find a Recycling Centre and type in your city or postal code.
 Results will include a map and a legend that indicates accepted materials by location.

 Where does all this recycled oil & antifreeze go?